BBarbazukLab/papers/Boatwright_et_al.,2018/README.md

 ## Documentation

+Read pre-processing/QC/assembly construction are described in worksheet_trago_amm5.xls

-The primary part of the analysis (excluding read pre-processing and QC, which may be found in 'worksheet_trago_amm5.xls') may be viewed in the <a href="https://htmlpreview.github.io/?https://github.com/BBarbazukLab/papers/blob/master/Boatwright_et_al.%2C2018/New_World_PG_pipeline_documentation.html" target="_blank">New_World_PG_pipeline_documentation.html</a>.
+Read alignment/Poisson-Gamma/final result processing may be viewed in <a href="https://htmlpreview.github.io/?https://github.com/BBarbazukLab/papers/blob/master/Boatwright_et_al.%2C2018/New_World_PG_pipeline_documentation.html" target="_blank">New_World_PG_pipeline_documentation.html</a>.

 ## Python_CORE_scripts
 All python scripts contain usage information that may be accessed using: